Compressing the System

 The system is at a higher density:

-Now that the system has reached the target volume, you can remove the BoxResize updater from the simulation:
+Now that the system has reached the target volume, remove the BoxResize updater from the simulation:

 Run the simulation for a longer time and see if it self assembles the ordered fcc structure: